shanejorr/usincometaxes/README.md

     two letter abbreviation or [state SOI
     code](https://users.nber.org/~taxsim/statesoi.html). `usincometaxes`
     will convert the abbreviation to an SOI code for TAXSIM 35.
-2. For filing status, `mstat` users can either use the TAXSIM 35 integer found in TAXSIM 35’s documentation or one of the following
+2. For filing status, `mstat`, users can either use the TAXSIM 35 integer found in TAXSIM 35’s documentation or one of the following
     descriptions:
     -   “single” or 1 for single;